Kazakhstan–Qatar relations: Economic relations

 Construction of the new Kazakh capital city of Astana was assisted by Qatari funds.
 Specifically, $6.8 million was donated by Qatar to fund the construction of an Islamic Center in the city.

 To help improve bilateral relations between Kazakhstan and Qatar, the Kazakhstan-Qatar Joint Intergovernmental Commission was set up.
 Only four meetings have been held; in June 2000, May 2001, October 2009, and October 2015.

 The Qatar-Kazakhstan Business Council held its first meeting in October 2008.
 During the meeting, business opportunities in Qatar's gas & oil sector and construction sector as well as possible joint ventures were discussed.

 Both countries are cooperating in Islamic banking, with Qatar's Financial Center and the Astana International Financial Centre signing a memorandum of understanding in August 2016.

-It was revealed in May 2017 that Qatar agreed to fund two maternity hospitals in Almaty and a school in Astana at the cost of $35 million.
+It was announced in May 2017 that Qatar agreed to fund two maternity hospitals in Almaty and a school in Astana at the cost of $35 million.
 The school would be named after Emir of Qatar, Tamim bin Hamad Al Thani.

 Current trade volume between the two countries is low mainly due to issues concerning the transportation of materials.
 Efforts have been made to create a trade route running through Iran.
 Trade turnover has seen some improvements since the 2010s; for example, trade volume was raised from $463,500 in 2015 to $746,500 in 2016.